enebular/enebular-runtime-agent/tools/updater/README.md

 When updating the Pelion port of enebular-agent, the Pelion mode in use must be specified with the `--pelion-mode` option (either `developer` or `factory`).

+### When Auto Startup is Disabled

+If enebular-agent was installed with the `--no-startup-register` option, then the install directory of enebular-agent must be specified with the `--install-dir` option.

 ## Simple Updates Using Update Script

 To run the update script on a target device, you can download it with wget and then run it as shown below.